Additive and geometric transversality of fractal sets in the integers: Introduction

 \subsection{History and context}

-Number theorists in the first half of the 20th century were among the first to consider the degree to which base $2$ and base $3$ representations of real numbers are independent: an open conjecture attributed to Mahler \cite{mendesfrance1980} postulates, for example, that if $(a_n)_{n=1}^\infty \subseteq \{0,1\}$ is not eventually periodic, then at least one of the numbers $\sum_{n = 1}^\infty a_n 2^{-n}$ and $\sum_{n = 1}^\infty a_n 3^{-n}$ is transcendental.
-Cassels \cite{Cassels1959}, answering a question of Steinhaus about Cantor's middle thirds set $C$, proved that almost every number in $C/2$ (with respect to the $\log2/\log3$-dimensional Hausdorff measure) is normal to every base which is not a power of $3$.

-In the language of fractal geometry and dynamical systems, Furstenberg \cite{furstenbergdisjointness,furstenbergtransversality} established a number of conjectures and results that explore the relationship between multiplicative structures with respect to different bases.
+In the language of fractal geometry and dynamical systems, Furstenberg \cite{furstenbergdisjointness,furstenbergtransversality} established a number of conjectures and results that explore the relationship between multiplicative structures with respect to different bases in the real numbers.
 The notion of structure particularly relevant to this work is that of multiplicative invariance: a set $X\subseteq [0,1]$ is \define{$\times r$-invariant} if it is closed and $T_r X\subseteq X$, where $T_r\colon [0,1]\to[0,1]$ denotes the map